Premises Liability/Retail Litigation

 Outside his legal practice, Scott is committed to a number of volunteer activities within the legal community, including working with the Dallas Area Young Lawyers' Lawyers Against Domestic Violence committee; interacting with Dallas-area elementary students as part of the Dallas Bar Association's Law Day in the public schools; and serving as a volunteer judge for numerous high school and college mock trial and moot court competitions throughout North Texas.
 He is also involved in the firm's social activities, including participating in FSSV's football, softball and basketball teams in the Dallas Area Young Lawyers' leagues.

 Scott is married to Aryn Stapp Self, a commercial real estate attorney and shareholder with the prominent Dallas firm of Munsch, Hardt, Kopf & Harr, P.C.
 They have three children.
 The Self family are active members of Watermark Community Church, where Scott serves in the children’s ministry and in the “Chuck Wagon” ministry, preparing meals for various church, school, and ministry events throughout Dallas.
-Scott serves as a member of the board of directors for Sky Ranch Christian Camp & Conference Center and counsels with a number of Christian organizations on issues involving religious liberties.
+Scott serves as a member of the board of directors for Sky Ranch Christian Camp & Conference Center and counsels with a number of Christian organizations on issues involving liability issues and religious liberties.